intel/oim/README.md

 instances as frontend to increase scalability.
 Communication with the control plane is limited to short-lived, infrequent connections.

-### Storage
+### Storage + CSI

+Provisioning new block volumes is specific to the storage provider and therefore requires additional components that know how to control certain storage providers.

-The goal is to make existing network attached block volumes available as local block devices.
+The main goal for OIM itself is to make already provisioned network attached block volumes available as local block devices.
 Depending on the cloud environment, either the block devices or filesystems mounted on top of the devices will then be used by applications.

-Provisioning new block volumes is specific to the storage provider and as such may require additional components that know how to control certain storage providers.

-### CSI

 OIM implements a
 [Container Storage Interface(CSI)](https://github.com/container-storage-interface/spec)
 driver which can be used by any container orchestrator that supports CSI.
 Operation as part of Kubernetes is specifically tested.
+The `deploy/kubernetes` directory contains `.yaml` files that show how to deploy OIM on Kubernetes.

+Real deployments are expected to consist of:
+- some third-party CSI driver for volume provisioning
+- that same third-party CSI driver for mounting on nodes *without* hardware acceleration
+- the OIM CSI driver in "emulation" mode for that driver for mounting on nodes *with* hardware acceleration

+The OIM CSI driver needs to understand the parameters that it is getting passed when asked to mount a volume.
+These parameters are defined by the third-party driver and not standardized, therefore compile-time extensions of the OIM CSI driver are needed to support other third-party drivers - see [`ceph-csi.go`](pkg/oim-csi-driver/ceph-csi.go) for an example.
+All supported drivers are described below.

 ### Controller ID